Prag8855/aab/content/guides/work-visa.md

 **[How to activate your eID ➞](/guides/eid-online-ausweisfunktion)**

-### Renew your work visa

-Your work visa is valid for up to 3 years.
-You must renew it around 8 weeks before it expires.

-You can also apply for [permanent residence](/glossary/Niederlassungserlaubnis) after 4 years.[^10]

 ### If you change jobs

 When you change jobs, [tell the *Ausländerbehörde*](/guides/losing-your-job#tell-the-auslanderbehorde).
 You might need their permission to work for a different employer.